Mutant Vehicle Operator’s Handbook (MV FAQ)

 Mutant Vehicles may not carry extra liquid fuel for the safety of passengers and crews.
 Portable gas cans are not to be carried on Mutant Vehicles unless the vehicle is traveling between the fueling station and camp.

-LI-ION BATTERY SAFETY
+LITHIUM-ION (LI-ON) BATTERY SAFETY

 • Locate the batteries in an accessible place, away from passengers

-• Examine your batteries every day; if any deformation occurs, contact the Black Rock Rangers to ask Emergency Services (ESD) for assistance.
+• Examine batteries every day; if any deformation occurs, contact the Black Rock Rangers to ask Emergency Services (ESD) for assistance.
 You can flag down any Ranger or staff with a Radio to call for ESD assistance.

 • A battery in thermal runaway may shoot high-temperature flames and even have projectiles – evacuation distance should be at least 100’ or more